RafikGerges/CEHv10-Notes/09 - Security in Cloud Computing.md

   - This is more broadly defined as using something other than the direct interface to attack a system
 - **Abuse and Nefarious Use of Cloud services** - Presence of weak registration systems, Attackers create anonymous access to cloud services and perpetrate various attacks such as password and critical cracking, building rainbow tables, CAPTCHA-solving farms, launching dynamic attack points, hosting exploits on cloud platforms, hosting malicious data, Botnet command or control, DDoS, etc.
 - **privilege escalation** - A mistake in the access allocation system such as coding errors, design flaws, and others can result in a customer, third party, or employee obtaining more access rights than required.
 Can be caused also by AAA vulnerabilities, user-provisioning and de-provisioning vulnerabilities, hypervisor vulnerabilities, unclear roles and responsibilities, misconfiguration, and others.
+- **Side-Channel Attack** - Attacker runs a machine on same physical host of victims VM,  and take advantage from shared physical resources of the phyiscal host and tries to steal the chryptographic keys